VisionandCognition/NHP-TemplateScripts/README.md

 ## Step 4: Generate additional ROI files and surfaces
 The [CHARM](https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/nonhuman/macaque_tempatl/atlas_charm.html) and [SARM](https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/nonhuman/macaque_tempatl/atlas_sarm.html) atlases of cortical and subcortical parcellations respectively are hierarchically organized, meaning they provide parcellations at different spatial resolutions.
 Here, for each level, we split the parcellations in individual volumetric ROI files and generate surface mesh files of each ROI as well.
 There are versions for both the affine and nonlinearly registered atlases.
+The generation of mesh files requires Python and the modules `nibabel`, `numpy`, `igl`, `skimage`, & `scipy`.
+The script will check whether these are present and quit without making meshes when this is not the case.

 `ssreg_aff_ROIs.sh subject [template folder path] [NMT version] [NMT type] [NMT subtype]`
 and